-- Learn and apply methods of textual and rhetorical analysis to identify patterns in professional and technical writing genres, as well as describe the impact of those patterns on readers. - Understand genres as recurring rhetorical situations, shaped by discourse communities and historical/cultural contexts. - Develop and apply an understanding of how a document's organization, labels, formatting, and overall design strategies contribute to its effectiveness. - Develop and apply strategies for making complex information accessible to non-expert audiences in both oral and written communication contexts. - Improve your writing and develop a polished and professional prose style that varies appropriately according to audience, purpose, and context. - Draw on and apply research on how people read and use documents.

-- Increase your skill in writing collaboratively with others. - Practice being a more reflective writer, aware of and able to articulate your own writing decisions.
+- Learn and apply methods of textual and rhetorical analysis to identify patterns in professional and technical writing situations. - Understand written genres as recurring rhetorical situations, shaped by discourse communities and social contexts. - Develop and apply an understanding of how document design contributes to a text's effectiveness in a given rhetorical situation - Develop and apply strategies for making complex information accessible to non-expert audiences in both oral and written communication contexts. - Improve your writing and develop a polished and professional prose style that varies appropriately according to audience, purpose, and context. - Draw on and apply research on how people read and use documents. - Demonstrate information literacy: the ability to formulate appropriate questions, find, select, assess, analyze information sources, both print and electronic, from the open web and/or the NJIT Library, and to synthesize, credit, and integrate those sources in your own work. - Increase your skill in writing collaboratively with others. - Develop an awareness of your own writing processes, becoming a more reflective writer with language to explain your choices.